SaraVieira/postcss-loader/README.md

 <h2 align="center">Why?</h2>

-Over time I started to realized I always used the same plugins for all projects and I just make copying configs from one side to the other so I decided to automate this and create a loader for the plugins and options I use and help me write future proof CSS.
+Over time I started to realize I always used the same plugins for all projects and I just kept copying configs from one side to the other so I decided to automate this and create a loader for the plugins and options I use and help me write future proof CSS.

 Any other options or plugins would be awesome !